ggandor/leap.nvim/README.md

-Leap is a general-purpose motion plugin for Neovim, building and improving primarily on [vim-sneak](https://github.com/justinmk/vim-sneak), with the ultimate goal of establishing a new standard interface for moving around in the visible area in keyboard-centric modal editors.
+Leap is a general-purpose motion plugin for Neovim, building and improving primarily on [vim-sneak](https://github.com/justinmk/vim-sneak), with the ultimate goal of establishing a new standard interface for moving around in the visible area in Vim-like modal editors.
 It allows you to reach any target in a very fast, uniform way, and minimizes the required focus level while executing a jump.

 ![showcase](../media/showcase.gif?raw=true)